-The Brightest Standard Size LED Bulb: Philips “100 Watt Equivalent” Bulb
+The Brightest Standard Size LED Bulb: Philips 5000 Lumen Bulb

-The Philips 100w Equivalent LED Bulb is the brightest standard-size household bulb available.
+The Philips 100w Equivalent LED Bulb is another standard-size household bulb available.
 It uses 18 watts of power to produce 1620 lumens of warm white light.
 I have many of these in my home, and they produce an excellent quality light (the CRI is 80).
-These bulbs are also dimmable, and rated to last 22.8 years.
+These bulbs are also dimmable and rated to last 22.8 years.

 A Few Notes On Color Quality

 The Color Rendering Index (CRI) is a numerical system that rates the “color rendering” ability of light bulbs in comparison to natural daylight.
 If a light has a low color rendering index of 50, it does not render colors very well.
-If the lamp has a color rendering index of 80 – 95, its ability to render colors is thought to be very good to excellent.
-A CRI of 100 is considered natural daylight and is assigned to the sun itself.
+If the lamp has a color rendering index of 80 – 95, which is very good to excellent.